 “Summery desserts to me are essential, whatever fruit is in season,” says baker and pastry chef Martha Borys.

-“Macerating berries in both sugar or a dash of Grand Marnier is lovable.
+“Macerating berries in sugar or a dash of Grand Marnier is lovable.
 The fruit shall shine the maximum, and then we pair them with a slice of Genoise cake and softly whipped cream that is barely sweetened.
 The Genoise soaks up the sauce from the berries but lets them be the big name.”
 Another is pies of crisp, flaky crust with a softly set fruit filling.
 “I like fruit pies crowned with either streusel or oat disintegrate toppings for a further hit of brown sugar and crunch,” Borys says.
 “I just like the more than one texture.”

 Clafoutis and summertime berry shortcake at Fork and Cork, Kitchener